muneer78/muneer78.github.io/_posts/2019-06-22-knocking-down-a-steel-man:-how-to-argue-better.md

 ---
 date: 2019-06-22
-title: Knocking Down A Steel Man: How To Argue Better
+title: "Knocking Down A Steel Man: How To Argue Better"
 tags: thinking
 ---